 1.5.9 The final reports shall be reviewed and approved at the level(s) required for that series.
 Chapter 4 details review and approval processes for these reports.

 1.5.10 NASA and NASA-sponsored authors who conduct oral presentations of scientific and technical findings at conferences and workshops may distribute copies of their NF-1676-reviewed and approved presentation to attendees.
 Optionally, they shall also publish their presentations in the NASA STI Report Series to ensure that their work is captured in the STI Database (internal and public interfaces, as appropriate).
 Chapter 3 includes detailed requirements pertaining to symposium presentations and external publications.

 1.6.1 All NASA and NASA-funded personnel shall ensure that their work is documented and archived for future use.

-1.6.2 Following approval via the NF-1676 (DAA) process, an electronic copy of NASA and NASA-funded STI shall be sent to NASA CASI via the Center's STI Manager or designated organization.
+1.6.2 Following approval via the NF-1676 (DAA) process, an electronic copy of NASA and NASA-funded STI shall be sent to NASA STI Support Services via the Center's STI Manager or designated organization.
 [For alternative media, as identified in Section D.4.8, two copies are required.]
 These requirements apply to the NASA STI Report Series, articles submitted to professional journals, papers presented at technical meetings, visuals-only presentations, and meeting papers that have not been included in NASA CPs.

 1.6.4 If an author chooses to place NASA STI on a NASA Web site that is accessible to the public, it shall be approved via the DAA review and Web site content reviews specified in NPR 2810.1 prior to being added to the Web site.